PFAS Forever Chemicals: What You Need to Know

 Best Filters for PFAS Removal

-The Waterdrop 10UA removes 93% of PFAS (TechGearLab verified) at a budget price.
-For maximum removal, the iSpring RCC7 reverse osmosis system removes 91%+ of PFAS.
-Note: Waterdrop 10UA is not effective for lead removal (only 3.8%).
+According to TechGearLab testing, the Waterdrop 10UA reduced PFAS by 93% at a budget price.
+For maximum removal, the iSpring RCC7 reverse osmosis system is certified for PFAS reduction.
+Note: According to TechGearLab testing, the Waterdrop 10UA showed only 3.8% lead reduction — it is not suitable for lead concerns.

 Conclusion